joeax/LearnAI-DesigningandArchitectingIntelligentAgents/03-luis/1_session.md

     * Each intent needs to have example utterances.
 If you have an intent but do not have any example utterances in that intent, you will not be able to train LUIS.
 If you have an intent with one or very few example utterances, LUIS will not be able to give accurate predictions.

 * Training utterances
     * Training is non-deterministic: the utterance prediction could vary slightly across versions or apps.

 As a tool to help, you could use [Chatdown](https://github.com/Microsoft/botbuilder-tools/tree/master/Chatdown) with the V4 [Emulator](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-debug-emulator?view=azure-bot-service-4.0) for designing sample conversations.
+The following video about using chatdown to plan conversations can be found [here](https://channel9.msdn.com/Shows/AI-Show/Conversational-AI-Bot-Building-Tools).

 ### Section 3.2: Improving Utterance Accuracy.